flows-network/dropbox-connector-shuttle/INBOUND.md

 ### Events Capture (POST)

-When there's a change in any of the account connected to your connector, Dropbox uses the `POST` method to send a request to [/webhook](#webhook) with [notification body](https://www.dropbox.com/developers/reference/webhooks#documentation) which including changed accounts.
+When there's a change in any of the accounts linked to your connector, Dropbox uses the `POST` method to send a request to [/webhook](#webhook) with [notification body](https://www.dropbox. com/developers/reference/webhooks#documentation) which includes changed accounts.

 After receiving the notification, we need to query the cursor in database with the `account_id`, then use the cursor to access the changes and finally post the event to WasmHaiku.